GSA/digitalgov.gov/content/resources/18f-research-guidelines.md

 deck: "Covers the basic principles research: informing and getting consent, and managing personally identifiable information (PII)"
 summary: "Covers the basic principles research: informing and getting consent, and managing personally identifiable information (PII)"

-# see all authors at https://digital.gov/authors
-authors:
-  - jona-decker

 # originally published at the following URL
 source_url: "https://handbook.18f.gov/research-guidelines/"